Has your application been denied?

 Who can submit a protest?

-If the Registrar's decision relates to the Indian Register, the protest can only be made by the person directly impacted or their authorized representative.
+If the Registrar's decision relates to the Indian Register, only the person directly impacted or their authorized representative can make the protest.

 - any member of the band